jschwartz27/TSP/README.md

 # TSP
 The Traveling Salesman Problem (TSP) is an NP-Hard problem in combinatorial optimization.
-The algorithm I have designed here finds a solution with about 93% accuracy for a city diagram of over 100 cities.
+The algorithm I have designed here finds a solution with about 93% accuracy for a city diagram of over 100 cities in under 5 minutes with 1000 chromosomes and 600 generations.